Dayton-His-Glory-Alone/DecisionTrees/README.md

 3)	Print out a decision tree
 4)	Read a file of test examples and report the accuracy of the tree on those examples
 5)	Quit the program
+## To Compile
+in Anaconda install
+- python-graphviz
+- pydot